Kana: Little Sister: Plot

 Takamichi falls in love with his classmate Yumi Kashima (鹿島 夕美, Kashima Yumi) while studying in Year 5, so he writes her a love letter and leaves it on her desk.
 However, other classmates know about his feelings towards Kashima and start teasing him the next day.
 He believes that Kashima deliberately showed the love letter to everyone, stops communicating with her until he graduates from high school, and concentrates on looking after his younger sister.
 Kana relies on her brother for emotional support as she rarely goes back to school.

 Kana develops romantic feelings for Takamichi when he graduates from high school.
-Kashima confesses her feelings for Takamichi at the same time.
+During that same period, Kashima confesses her feelings for Takamichi.
 At this time, however, Kana's condition deteriorates, and she is given a few months left to live at most.
 Takamichi begins a relationship with Kashima while studying at university.
 However, his feelings for Kana begin to bother him, and he becomes aware of the fact that Kana is not related to him by blood.
 After this, the plot will unfold differently depending on the player's previous choices, and Kana dies in most endings.

 Development and release

 Kana: Little Sister is the first visual novel developed by D.O., and was released for Windows on June 25, 1999.
-Hajime Yamada is the visual novel's scenario writer, who is first time being this position.
-According to the Japanese magazine BugBug, the team focuses more on the feeling of caring rather than likes and loves.
-After Kana: Little Sister, Hajime Yamada continued to work for D.O. as a scenario writer, wrote the scenario for the visual novels Hoshizora ☆ Planet and Family Project.
-These three works were known as "Hajime Yamada Trilogy" by D.O staff.
+The game's First Press Limited Edition included a Kana-themed mobile phone charm.
+The novel marked Hajime Yamada's debut as a scenario writer.
+Yamada continued to work for D.O. after the game's release, going on to write the scenario for the visual novels Hoshizora ☆ Planet and Family Project.
+Alongside Kana: Little Sister, these three works became known as "Hajime Yamada Trilogy" by D.O staff.

+The development team stated in an interview that, despite the "novel-like game" moniker, they still consider Kana: Little Sister a proper game because it allows the player to unravel the story's contents, as other video games do.
+They also regard games in the visual novel genre as sharing the same advantages as a novel, including the use of an interesting writing style and the involvement of the player's imagination when self-inserting as the protagonist.
+The team prioritized these aspects of the genre when developing Kana: Little Sister.
+According to Japanese magazines BugBug and Tech Gian, the novel portrays a feeling of caring for each other that goes beyond "love" or "physical attraction."
+The team also stated that the game has a gentle atmosphere.